ISO 9001 1994 Requirements in Plain English

 • Quality assurance requirements.

-Make sure that quality records are kept which chronicle the performance of your subcontractors.
-Your records should identify the acceptable subcontractors and the products and services they provide.
+Make sure that quality records are kept which chronicle the

 4.6.3